|22nd December |

 It seems so much

 safer to use foreign websites where ID checks are not stashed away in databases and there is an openness about the material on offer.
 This openness tends to give confidence that you will get what you expect when you hand over your cash.

 Red Hot TV, 13 February 2008, 20.00 – 22.00

-encourage subscriptions to the broadcast service.
+primarily to encourage subscriptions to the broadcast service.
 However, the accompanying on-screen text reference to the websites remained on-screen for the majority of the trailer.
 Further, after 21.40 the trailer included several additional verbal

 Although this material was not broadcast on-air, Ofcom was concerned that it appeared on a website being promoted on the Red Hot TV trailer pre-watershed from 20.00.

 Red Hot TV promotes its websites within its licensed TV service as a means for viewers to subscribe to the service and to access previously broadcast programming and unedited versions of these programmes.
 Ofcom's concern in this case